jaclu/tmux-menus/README.md

 ## Recent Changes

-- Display available keys in an overlay when selecting a tmux choose dialog in `Navigate & Search` and `Paste buffers`
+- Display available keys in an key-hints overlay when selecting a an action displaying a tmux choose dialog.<br>
-- All menus using a tmux choose dialog have an extra help item listing available keys
+  This overlay will only be displayed if it fits on screen.
+  To make it easier to check if the overlay was skipped due to screen size, each menu featuring this also have a `Key hints - ...` item.
+When this is opened a warning will be displayed if it doesn't fit on the current screen.
 - Added help for selection of paste buffers
 - Split handling of external dialogs into two scripts, to improve job control
 - Added support for dialog as external menu handler